E-ACT Modern Slavery Statement 2021-2022

 E-ACT’s procurement regulations set out the requirements we have in relation to our engagement with suppliers.
 Our suppliers are expected to comply with all local and national laws and regulations.
 This includes paying their staff the minimum wage, and any on-site staff passing a DBS check.
 We publish our standard terms and conditions to ensure providers looking to contract with us are aware of our standards.
 Should suppliers fail to meet our minimum requirements, or be unwilling to make any changes, we may cease to trade with them.

-We have completed a desk-based audit of our key supplier statements to identify any areas of risk to the business.
+We have completed a desk-based audit of our key suppliers’ statements to reassure ourselves they continue to operate in accordance with the requirements of the act.
 No areas of risk were identified.
-However, since the audit we have continued to refine our work and take further steps to understand our key supply chains and ensured due diligence through a form of self-audit.
-We continue to ensure that we support staff in working with existing and new suppliers through training and understanding of our processes embedded in our procurement practices to prevent modern slavery and human trafficking, and fully understand our duty as a Trust as prescribed in legislation.
+We continue to ensure that we support staff in working with existing and new suppliers through training and understanding of our processes embedded in our procurement practices to prevent modern slavery and human trafficking, and fully understand our duty as a Trust as prescribed in legislation namely in the form of e-learning.
+Safeguarding colleagues also cover modern slavery within their CPD programme.

 We take safeguarding incredibly seriously in upholding our statutory duties and striving to safeguard staff and pupils through a culture of safeguarding in everything we do.
-We have a Regional Safeguarding Leader in each of our two regions, North and South and as well as Designated Safeguarding Leaders in every academy.
+We have a National Safeguarding Director, together with two Regional Safeguarding Leads (one for each region) as well as Designated Safeguarding Leads in every academy.
 Collectively these colleagues work together to implement policy and secure excellence in safeguarding practice across the Trust.
 These colleagues are incredibly experienced in this area and model excellent practice for all staff.
-Through their encouragement, each academy proactively works with the local authorities, the LADO and local stakeholders to combat safeguarding issues, including child sexual exploitation and human trafficking.
+Through their encouragement, each academy proactively works with the local authorities, the local safeguarding partnerships, the LADO and local stakeholders to combat safeguarding issues, including child sexual exploitation and human trafficking.
 Their good practice is shared amongst the regions and the focus of safeguarding training always includes detailed training about early identification of those at risk of exploitation.

 The quality and impact of our safeguarding practice is reviewed at every level of Trust governance.
 Safeguarding policy and practice is reviewed at every Governance Review Day in our academies and a very detailed evaluation from our Regional Directors is provided to the Executive Leadership Team at the Regional Performance Boards.
-In addition the Chief Executive Officer meets at least every fortnight with our two Regional Safeguarding Leaders.
+In addition, the Chief Executive Officer meets at least every fortnight with the National Safeguarding Director and our two Regional Safeguarding Leads.
 This has been crucial during the Covid 19 pandemic so that we sustain high quality safeguarding work with all pupils whether learning remotely or learning on site in our academies.

-Statutory safeguarding practices and impact on keeping children safe are formally reviewed by the two Regional Safeguarding Leaders and audited through the work of Internal Audit Team.
+Statutory safeguarding practices and impact on keeping children safe are formally reviewed by the two Regional Safeguarding Leads and audited through the work of the Internal Audit Team.
+This is also quality assured by the National Safeguarding Director.

 Safeguarding is an agenda item at every full Board of Trustees Meeting and we have a named Trustee with portfolio responsibility for Safeguarding.
-This Trustee is also the Chair of the Personnel Committee.
+This Trustee is also the Vice-Chair of trustees.

 Our E-ACT Child Protection and Safeguarding Policy is reviewed annually by the Executive Leadership Team and the Board of Trustees.
 It is fully complaint with all statutory requirements and guidance set out in Keeping Children Safe in Education (DfE 2020).
 Throughout the Covid 19 pandemic we have issued Addendums to this policy in accordance with updated guidance and requirements issued by Government.